-We are never going to know how Emily Jane Brontë really was, but the most important thing that we will always be sure is that she is the author of some of the most poetical and beautifully written works in English language.
+We are never going to know how Emily Jane Brontë really was, but the most important thing that we will always be sure of is that she is the author of some of the most poetical and beautifully written words in the English language.

-“To Walk Invisible”, the biopic of the life of the Brontë sisters gave us an evocative insight of her person, we could see her passions, her inspirations, her love and her endurance.
+“To Walk Invisible”, the biopic of the life of the Brontë sisters gave us an evocative insight into her person, we could see her passions, her inspirations, her love and her endurance.

 Work Cited – To Know More

 “To Walk Invisible” (2016) find it on Amazon.